Skip to main content

 Anthropology

-Join a diverse and welcoming Department that takes a distinctly broad-based approach to the study of humanity.
-Each year around 120 undergraduate students join one of our single or joint honours degree courses.
-We are among the largest Anthropology departments in the UK and one of the few to combine the study of the social, biological and medical aspects of anthropology.
+Join a dynamic and welcoming Department that takes a distinctly broad-based approach to the study of humanity.
+We are among the largest Anthropology departments in the UK with around 120 students in each year group, and one of the few to combine social, biological and medical aspects of anthropology.
+You can choose from one of three single-honours programmes or combine Anthropology with Sociology, Psychology or Archaeology as a joint-honours degree.
 This gives you the chance to explore humanity from multiple perspectives, covering our species' evolution over millions of years up to the present day diversity of human societies.

-The academic team are passionate about teaching the next generation, with many lecturers actively involved in research and teaching in numerous areas that overlap with other subjects, including culture, environmental issues, evolution, genetics, forensics, language, literature, health, music, politics, primate behaviour, religion, reproduction, skeletal anatomy and many others still.
-And with a research-led approach, our teaching is constantly evolving to incorporate the latest developments into the curriculum.
+Our lecturers are passionate, dedicated teachers and researchers, and our modules cover numerous areas that overlap with other subjects, including culture, environmental issues, evolution, genetics, forensics, literature, health, music, politics, primate behaviour, religion, reproduction, skeletal anatomy and many others still.
+And with a research-led approach, our teaching is constantly evolving to incorporate the latest findings into the curriculum.

 Our flexible courses offer the opportunity both to explore the breadth of Anthropology and to specialise in one of our sub-disciplinary areas.
-We offer a residential field course to all our undergraduate students, providing hands-on experience of varied anthropological methods in practice.
+We offer a residential field course to all our undergraduate students (as well as a virtual alternative), providing hands-on experience of varied anthropological methods in practice.

 For more information see our department pages.